-- 8. No cost benefit analysis of the proposal is provided and no information or data is provided from which a cost benefit analysis can be undertaken.
-This is a further serious deficiency in the application. - 9.
-The application fails the discretionary activity criteria of the Marlborough Sounds Resource Management Plan.
-It also offends against the objectives and policies of the New Zealand Coastal Policy Statement and The Marlborough Regional Policy Statement.
-It stands to have a more than minor environmental impact and fails the legislative tests as prescribed in sections 104 and 104D of the Resource Management Act 1991.
+4. The application fails the discretionary activity criteria of the Marlborough Sounds Resource Management Plan.
+Whilst at a marginal level, it also offends against the objectives and policies of the New Zealand Coastal Policy Statement and The Marlborough Regional Policy Statement.
+It stands to have a more than minor environmental impact when assessed cumulatively with existing marine farming activity impact and thus fails the legislative tests as prescribed in sections 104 and 104D of the Resource Management Act 1991.